Karl Artelt: Weimar Republic

 Artelt went back to Magdeburg and stayed temporarily in Alt-Salbke 93 at a friends flat.
 There he joined founding members of the KPD in mid February 1919 and was elected into the workers' council in March the same year.
 He was involved in the fighting for a council republic and against the Freikorps Märcker.
 He gave a speech from the balcony of a Government building in the Dome square, addressing the workers on strike.
 After the fighting ceased he went into hiding - first under an assumed name - in Nebra.

 As secretary of the KPD in Merseburg/Querfurt, he organised the struggle to counter the Kapp-Lüttwitz-Putsch in 1920.
-A year later he took part in the March fighting in 1921 in "Mittel-Deutschland".
-He was imprisoned and only released on 22 August 1921 from Naumburg jail.
+A year later he took part in the March fighting in 1921 in Central Germany.
+He was imprisoned and then released on 22 August 1921 from Naumburg jail.

 As party secretary in Düsseldorf-Mörs, he was apprehended by the Belgian occupation authority and tried before an extraordinary court martial in Aachen, because of political agitation against the occupation.
 He was put into the detention camp at Rheindahlen near Mönchengladbach.
 He was then extradited by the Allied commission to the Supreme Imperial Attorney.

 During the following years he functioned as district secretary of the German Communist Party in Bielefeld and Kassel.

-In 1924 aged 34, he became chairman of the works council of the Schneider company in Nebra.
+In 1924 aged 34, he became chairman of the works' council of the Schneider company in Nebra.
 The firm was closed down after salary demands were justified by the social courts of Naumburg, Jena and Berlin.
 When the company was re-established, the workers' representatives were not re-employed.